Reviews

 Written and directed by Bart Layton, Crime 101 follows four individuals with their own storylines that inevitably begin to overlap.
 Chris Hemsworth plays Davis, the criminal mastermind who has terrorised the rich neighbourhoods of Los Angeles with a pattern of successful jewellery heists along the 101 highway without leaving a trace and without harming anyone.
 Mark Ruffalo plays veteran detective Lou, who is languishing in his role despite his years of service.
 He becomes so obsessed with tracking down the so-called 101 robber that not just his career, but his long term marriage is at risk.
 Their dynamic forms a classic cat and mouse chase that is hugely entertaining to watch unfold.

 Halle Berry plays Sharon, a frustrated high end insurance broker dealing with multi millionaires and, unfortunately for her, Davis’s next target.
 However his focus on her comes at an opportune time, as Sharon has been repeatedly overlooked for promotion to partner at her firm, making her a far more cooperative plant than expected.
-The real problem for them, other than Lou sniffing around, is Ormon (Barry Keoghan), a heavy handed and far clumsier thief hired by Davis’s boss Money (Nick Holt) after Davis says he is done.
+The real problem for them, other than Lou sniffing around, is Ormon (Barry Keoghan), a heavy handed and far clumsier thief hired by Davis’s boss Money (Nick Nolte) after Davis says he is done.
 Ormon’s approach makes the heists unpredictable and allows Crime 101 to go in directions you don’t anticipate.

 Speaking of the script, there is one scene in the final act where Hemsworth and Ruffalo’s characters sit together in a car and engage in an intense verbal joust that is written incredibly well.
 The dialogue is brilliant, leaving both the characters and the audience on edge trying to work out whether they recognise each other.
 It is not just that moment either, the entire film feels carefully constructed, with every story development feeling purposeful.